 - To enroll in EGR 130, students must have completed MAT 152 or MAT 101 or have placement scores indicating readiness for MAT 102.
 Completion of MAT 102 is preferred, but student may take MAT 102 along with EGR 130.

 All EGT classes are only offered in Greenwood for now.

 EGT 215 should be a last semester class.

 - Please note that CIM 131, EGT 252, and EGT 225 are only offered during fall semesters.
 EGT 251, EGT 125, EGT 215, and EGR 194 are only offered during spring semesters.
 EGT 165 and EGT 115 are only offered during summer semesters.

-- Please see this link for a day program in Engineering graphics complete with advisor’s notes and advice about the individual classes, including the semesters classes are offered.
+- Please see this link for a day program in Engineering Design complete with advisor’s notes and advice about the individual classes, including the semesters classes are offered.

 - Students will need to purchase a drafting kit from the bookstore.

 - You can find the name of your assigned academic advisor by reviewing Degree Works, your Class Schedule, or by visiting the Advising webpage.

 - Contact Christina Knight for more information about Engineering Design Technology.

 - You may also contact Sandy Warner for information about this program.

 - Please email email@example.com if this advising guide needs corrections or updates.